 Can a business exist without an objective or direction?
 Without long-term goals?
 Without short-term milestones that add up to accomplish long-term goals?
 Without focused efforts in each direction, goal and/or direction?
-Any person with the slightest business acumen will say no. Any organization that wants to thrive, and not just survive, will need planning and strategy.
+Any person with the slightest business acumen will say no.

+Any organization that wants to thrive, and not just survive, will need planning and strategy.
 However, to develop a business strategy at any level of an organization, and to see it through fruition, requires a strong grasp of one's own products or services, an understanding of global trends, the target market, the competitive landscape as well as stakeholder expectations.
+When organizations achieve that, they are able to forecast the market's movement, outdo their competitors, and plan timely business decisions.
+They're also prepared for future opportunities and possible risks.
+This is known as having a competitive advantage.

 But gaining a sustainable competitive advantage is easier said than done, particularly in present times where industries are continually being disrupted through technological innovation.
 Competitive advantages spring from strategy, and strategy is fueled by intelligence.
 Formulating, implementing, and evaluating strategies continuously in an effective manner - known as strategic management - requires a steady stream of competitive intelligence to flow through an organization.